 The basic E-Signature settings are shown on the Configuration tab.
 Below is a more detailed description of each available setting:

 Auth Key — The Auth Key is a unique code required for the third party eSignature provider.
 Once an Auth Key is assigned it cannot be changed.
-The Auth Key is assigned by IRIS support when you sign-up for your IRIS account.
+The Auth Key is assigned by the CRM support when you sign-up for your CRM account.

 Preferred Domain — This is the domain that will be used to generate the link to the digital form.
 The domain will also be used to validate the email templates used for E-Signature form.

 If you wish to add a new domain to be used for eSignature, you can go directly to the Manage Domain(s) page by clicking on the icon next to the Preferred Domain drop-down:

 For more information on adding additional domains or managing existing ones please see our article on Managing Site Domains.

 Add eSignature Audit Trail to all digitally signed forms — When a form is electronically signed an Audit Trail can be automatically attached at the end of the document.
 Updating this option will only affect forms going forward.

 Sync the Lead with new information from signed forms — All the E-Signature forms are generated and pre-filled with information from a Lead.
 When the form is signed, any new information that the signer enters can be imported back into the Lead.

 If there is a conflict during the data import, the sender will be notified with the Conflict Notification email to manually import new data from the signed form.

 Sender Name — The Sender Name is the name which will appear in the automated system emails sent to the user who is generating the E-Signature form.
 The sender information is also used for the Open and Conflict email notifications.